scionproto/scion/doc/contribute.rst

   The technical team decides to **accept**, **postpone**, or **reject** the proposal based on the outcomes of the discussion and feedback from the community.

-  ..
-    TODO: Once the governance documents have been published, add:

-    All decisions require a majority vote of the members of the technical team.
-    If the technical team is not capable of building a majority vote, the chair of the TC must be called to make a final decision.

 :Design:
   If the proposal has been accepted, the authors submit a design document and submit it to the repository (`doc/ <https://github.com/scionproto/scion/tree/master/doc>`__)